signature-opensource/CK-BinarySerialization/README.md

 The kernel is able to fully support Nullable Reference Type: a `List<User>` will actually be serialized the same way as a `List<User?>`: a reference type instance always require an extra byte that can handle an already deserialized reference vs. a new (not seen yet) instance.
-This byte marker is also used for the `null` value for nullable reference type.
+Note that this byte marker is also used for the `null` value for nullable reference type (and we cannot avoid it).

-However, as of today, CK.BinarySerialization considers all reference types as being potentially null (this is called the "oblivious nullable context", with one exception: the key of a `Dictionary<TKey,TValue>` that is assumed to be not nullable.
+As of today, CK.BinarySerialization considers all reference types as being potentially null (this is called the "oblivious nullable context", with one exception: the key of a `Dictionary<TKey,TValue>` that is assumed to be not nullable.

+Since the binary layout of reference types always require a byte to handle potential references and that nullable value types are not the same as their regular type, full support of NRT will have no real impact on the size or the performance...
+Its real objective is related to mutation support.
+Current partial NRT support makes today mutation from class to struct to actually be class to nullable struct mutation.
+This is discussed in more details below.

 The plan regarding full NRT support is to:
 - Extract the NullableTypeTree from CK.CodeGen.
 - Improves it with new features of .net 6 that helps discovering nullabilities of generic parameters.
-- Use it here to fully exploit the NRT:
+- Use it here to fully exploit the NRT.
-    - When writing a null non nullable reference type, the library will throw a NullReferenceException or an InvalidDataException.
-    - The serialized form will then be optimal for non nullable value types (no extra null byte required).

 ## IBinarySerializer and ICKBinaryWriter, IBinaryDeserializer and ICKBinaryReader